jmhossain/gitops-workshop-guide/mq/use-cases.md

 3. In the search bar, type in `nav`.

+This is just a default pod we'll be using.
 ![Nav](https://user-images.githubusercontent.com/81570140/182552415-7cd54c46-2ac8-4c50-87b3-b6835ec3d001.png)

 4. Select the Owner of one of the running Pods for `integration-navigator`.